peterdsharpe/AeroSandbox/README.md

 1. (Recommended) Type `pip install AeroSandbox` into your terminal.
 This will install the latest official release of AeroSandbox (update with `pip install --upgrade AeroSandbox`).

-2. If you would like to get test cases, examples, or the latest dev version (which has more features but may be buggy), clone directly from [the AeroSandbox GitHub page](https://github.com/peterdsharpe/AeroSandbox).
+2. If you would like to get test cases and examples as well, clone directly from [the AeroSandbox GitHub page](https://github.com/peterdsharpe/AeroSandbox) (*master* branch for stable releases; *develop* branch for nightly build.)

 There are many example cases you can try out in the `/examples/` directory!
 Specifically, try running `/examples/conventional/casll1_conventional_analysis_point.py`.